55 UART and RS-232 Serial Communication

 Option 1: Lower baud rate (no hardware change)

-Lower baud rate does NOT fix a clock accuracy problem.
+Verdict Lower baud rate does not fix a clock-accuracy problem

 Option 2: Add external crystal to Arduino (correct solution)